THE AUGUST ISSUE, SWITZERLAND IN SUMMER II

 Tables Held in Context

-Illustrative table notes for restaurants, cafes, and dining rooms: portrait frames, short English editorial notes, and official pathways prepared with restraint.
+Illustrative table notes for restaurants, cafes, and dining rooms: portrait frames, short English editorial notes, and official pathways framed with restraint.

 A quiet restaurant table by a window in Seoul, photographed in natural light.